 El Salvador Country Report

 President Salvador Sánchez Cerén took office in June 2014 with the Farabundo Martí National Liberation Front (Partido Frente Farabundo Martí para la Liberación Nacional: FMLN) on a foreign investment and social equality platform.
-Deep political polarisation in Congress has frustrated the government's efforts to address its fiscal weaknesses which are likely to persist into the upcoming election cycles in 2018 and 2019.
-Violent crime has spiked in September 2017 averaging 15 per day, despite a government show of force that deployed tanks to the streets of San Salvador.
-With few victims formally identified as gang members, it appears death and collateral injury risks for mostly locals remain elevated.
+Deep political polarisation in Congress has frustrated the government's efforts to address its fiscal weaknesses which are likely to persist into the upcoming general election cycle for 2019.
+Violent crime remains high with an average of 9.4 murders per day, for a total 2,657 victims between January and October 2018.
+With few victims formally identified as gang members, death and collateral injury remains elevated for locals.

-Companies that operate in El Salvador are likely to face operational challenges including lengthy bureaucratic processes to obtain permits, a lack of clarity on business processes, and persistent political corruption.
-Due to persistent government fiscal issues, firms with service contracts also face occasional payment delays, especially at the municipal level.
-A lack of adequate transportation infrastructure and a skilled labour shortage hinders the country's competitiveness but government attitudes to foreign investment are broadly positive with successive governments committed to business-related regulatory changes.
+Companies operating in El Salvador are likely to face operational challenges including lengthy bureaucratic processes to obtain permits, a lack of clarity on business processes, poor contract enforcement, and persistent political corruption.
+Due to persistent fiscal issues, firms with state service contracts also face occasional payment delays, especially at the municipal level.
+A lack of adequate transport infrastructure and a shortage of skilled labour further hinder the country's competitiveness.
+However, government attitudes to foreign direct investment remain broadly positive with successive governments committed to business-related regulatory changes and fiscal reforms.

 There are no known terrorist groups in El Salvador with the intention or ability to undertake terrorist attacks against commercial, military, or government-owned assets.
 However, street gangs (maras) are classified as terrorist organisations under law.
 Gangs are able to target security forces and private sector businesses with firearms in violent hot spots like the capital, San Salvador.
 Shootouts between security forces and gang members in recent months have resulted in about 40 police and 21 soldier deaths.
-The strengthening of gang political influences through the manipulation of armed attacks and homicide rates threatens political legitimacy of upcoming elections in March 2018.
+Some members of Congress have proposed constitutional changes to allow the death penalty for gang homicides.

 El Salvador enjoys a positive relationship with neighbouring Guatemala, Honduras, and Nicaragua, pushing for a customs union and greater security operation collaborations to increase security for the region and promote trade investments.
 Security collaborations in traditionally contested territories like the Golfo de Fonseca have reduced conflict risks.
 El Salvador has tasked its military with public security and prison deployments to combat high levels of violence perpetrated by gangs over the last decade.
 The use of military forces to counter gangs and trafficking organisations is likely to continue to the end of the current presidential term in 2019.